 You’ll also visit Beirut Roman Baths – an outdoor site discovered in 1968 and renovated some 20 years later.
 Excavation continues but these impressive baths with their original hypocaust still intact, offer a glimpse into Roman life in the city.
 Today they serve also as a popular meeting and performance space.

-Look forward to enjoying lunch in a Lebanese Armenian restaurant.
 After your tour return to your hotel and enjoy dinner this evening.
 B, L, D

 There will also be an opportunity to see the city’s souq with its narrow lanes and old buildings, including some restored khans – a form of inn with associated buildings that also acted as a centre for trading.